Build versus Buy

 PDF was designed for digital representation of documents for print, which creates fundamental challenges for programmatic processing.
 The specification covers rendering, text extraction, graphics, fonts, annotations, forms, encryption, color management, and more.
 Each area presents its own technical depth.

-What Building a Robust PDF Renderer Actually Requires
+What a PDF Renderer Actually Has to Handle

 - Graphics rendering engines and coordinate systems